ryescholin/Senior-Design-Project-2024/README.md

   - Sensors and relays integrated into the power grid for fault detection

 - **Software & Programming:**
-  - Embedded C/C++ for Pico programming
   - Python for communication protocols and data handling
-  - Network communication protocols (UART, I2C, SPI) for device interaction
+  - Network communication protocols for device interaction
   - Simulation tools for power flow and fault analysis

 - **System Design:**
   - Distributed control architecture using microcontrollers